takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 $ docker run --rm -v $(pwd):/home/node -w /home/node node:11.1.0-alpine npm i -S express
 ```

 The first command will initialize our `package.json` file with default values.
-The second command install Express and saves Express as a dependency into `package.json`.
+The second command installs Express and saves Express as a dependency into `package.json`.
 The second command also generates `package-lock.json`.

 Let's create `server.js` with the following code: